Keep the Customer Satisfied (song)

 The label also promoted the song as an A side on a special promo-only single with the album version of "America" as the B side.

-Gary Puckett & The Union Gap cover
+Gary Puckett cover

 "Keep the Customer Satisfied" was recorded by Gary Puckett for his solo LP, The Gary Puckett Album (1971), produced by Richard Perry.
 "Keep the Customer Satisfied" reached No. 71 on Billboard in the winter of 1971.
 It reached No. 50 on the Cash Box chart, and No. 38 in Canada.